optimatorlab/mFSTSP/README.md

 #### Additional Required Python Modules
 To run this package, it is necessary to have the Python modules outlined below.
 The following terminal commands are applicable to Linux and Mac only.
-Windows users will need to install these packages in a different manner.  **HOW???**
+Windows users will need to install these packages in a different manner (we'll post instructions soon).

 1. pandas:
    ```